 Selects the Audio Level Mode for all 16 SDI1 audio input channels.
 The default Unity setting applies 0.0 db gain to all the input channels

 Unity (default) All 16 SDI1 audio input channels are set to 0.0 dB.
-Individual channel adjustment menus are hidden.
-Adjust Each of the 16 SDI1 audio input channel adjusted values are applied to the audio processor, and the individual channel adjustment menus become available.
+Individual channel Adjust Each of the 16 SDI1 audio input channel adjusted values are applied to become available.

 When Adjust mode is selected: